-Hypertensive retinopathy grading 2: The veins begin to constrict and frontal arteriolar spasm occurs.
+Hypertensive Retinopathy Grading 2: The veins begin to constrict and frontal arteriolar spasms occur.
 Minimal symptoms associated with this grading can be seen as normal hypertension symptoms.

-Hypertensive retinopathy grading 3: Fat deposits occur within the eye, so does hemorrhaging and ischemia.
+Hypertensive Retinopathy Grading 3: Fat deposits occur within the eye, as does hemorrhages and ischemia.
 One may also experience headaches, vertigo, and nervousness.
 Blood pressure is high in this grading.